swalgaard/developing-data-products/appPresentation.md

 For this app I created 3 example datasets.
 Each dataset consists of temporal periods that are assigned to a certain physical activity class.
 Furthermore, the number of steps per period is calculated.

 I think that users would like to determine their own variables to use, therefore it is possible to select and deselect variables.
-Furthermore it is possible to change the formation of the time variables from Unix timestamp (e.g. 1.4456137 &times; 10<sup>9</sup>) or datetime format(e.g. 2015-10-23 17:21:38)
+Furthermore it is possible to change the formation of the time variables from Unix timestamp (e.g. 1.4456758 &times; 10<sup>9</sup>) or datetime format(e.g. 2015-10-24 10:36:55)

 Interested?
 ======
 * Interested in learning to build your own Shiny Application?
 Visit [Coursera](https://www.coursera.org/course/devdataprod)
 * Interested in the Shiny Application?
-Visit [my Github account](https://swalgaard.shinyapps.io/data_products_project)
+Visit [my Github account](https://github.com/swalgaard/developing-data-products) or go directly to the [app](https://swalgaard.shinyapps.io/developing-data-products)